 When you take your dog for a long walk, what do you take with you?
 Probably poo bags, a treat or two, and maybe a tennis ball to throw.
 But what about a tick removal tool?
-There are hundreds of species of ticks all around the world, and the UK is no exception.
-Ticks can be found all over the country, where they’re just waiting to hitch a ride on your dog or cat and infect them with nasty diseases.
+There are hundreds of types of tick, and ticks can be found all over the UK.
+Ticks wait in long grass and plants to hitch a ride on your dog or cat and infect them with nasty diseases.
 Do you know how to remove a tick if you find one in your pet’s fur?
 Read on to learn everything you never wanted to know about these nasty little bugs.

 What is a Tick?

 Ticks are small insects, closely related to spiders and mites.
 They’re blood-feeding parasites that will attach them to any convenient living host unfortunate enough to pass them by – including humans, dogs, cats, horses, and even birds!
 They can’t fly or jump, but will wait on plant stems or leaves ready to latch on to a host using the hooks on their legs.

 Ticks can be red, brown, or black in colour and are very small – at least, until they’re full of blood!
 A nymph tick (the second life stage of a tick) is about the size of a poppy seed, and adults are often no more than 3mm long.
 This can make them pretty hard to spot, and unfortunately, these tiny little creatures can cause BIG problems.

 Once a tick attaches itself to your or your pet’s skin, it will begin feeding – filling itself up with blood until it swells to over a centimetre long.
 This is when ticks are easiest to spot, as they look something like a lump or balloon, but by this time, the damage can already be done.
 When a tick bites, it releases fluids into the host’s body that can cause allergic reactions, infections, and diseases.
 In some cases, a tick bite can be deadly.